-Empowering your agents with AI, automation, or analytics allows them to resolve customer inquiries more quickly and efficiently than ever before.
+Empowering your agents with contact center AI, automation, or analytics allows them to resolve customer inquiries more quickly and efficiently than ever before.
 As customer service technology has evolved, the employee experience has improved, leading to higher ESAT, and in turn, higher CSAT results as well.

 Achieving interaction satisfaction

 If the predictions are accurate, people will keep trying self-help options, taking themselves as far as they can to resolve their own customer service needs.
 But when they find themselves in need of a live assistant, they’ll fully expect someone to be immediately available and qualified to complete the task.
 With the right self-help solutions and technology in place, you can ensure interaction satisfaction for both your employees and your customers.